Updated: Apr 06, 2026

 This push away from oil also opens new opportunities in logistics, education, tourism, and digital trade, all supported by government incentives.

-According to official Bahrain economic statistics, the current account balance in 2019 was -0.794 billion USD, which equals -2.06% of GDP.
+Bahrain's current account moved into surplus territory, reaching 4.8% of GDP in 2024 and forecast to grow to 5.2% of GDP in 2026, driven by stronger non-oil exports and financial services activity.
 This means the country is still importing more than it exports, but reforms are in place to boost local production and improve the balance over time.

 Trade figures remain a key part of economic planning, especially as Bahrain builds partnerships with countries outside the Gulf.